Alice to Nowhere: Production

 Alice to Nowhere is based on the Evan Green novel of the same name.
 It was made by Crawford Productions with a projected budget of $2.8 million.
 Much of the film was shot in the Flinders Ranges, Simpson Desert and Broken Hill.

 DVD release

-It has been announced by Crawford Productions that this miniseries will be released on DVD in 2025.
+Crawford Productions announced that the miniseries would be released on DVD in 2025.

 Reception

 The show enjoyed reasonable ratings when it aired.
 Albert Moran praised the film for its "drive, pace and nervous involvement" as displayed by such American directors as Raoul Walsh or Nicholas Ray.

 The Ages Barbara Hooks says the series "has some simply splendid attributes in terms of production and performance.
 Unfortunately, they seem to throw its silly and avoidable mistakes into stark relief."
 Suzanne Borlase of the Sydney Morning Herald praised the mini-series, saying it "is a gripping action-packed drama set in the vast emptiness of the Australian Outback.
 At once an adventure, a tale of madness and a love story, it is worth watching for the scenery alone."
 Helen O'Neil, also from the Sydney Morning Herald, reviewed it positively when it was repeated in 1990.
 She finished "Alice to Nowhere is a nicely handled, gruelling watch – and an argument, if ever there was need of one, for having more than 10 minutes between ad breaks.
 Repeat runs of this quality can't be missed.

 Also commenting on the 1990 repeat, Paul Leadon of the Sydney Morning Herald gave it a bad review, writing that "Johnny and Frog were a pair of incompetent outback psychopaths in search of a better mini-series script."
 The Mercury News David N. Rosenthal was also critical.
 He writes "What this 1986 miniseries, which stars no one you ever heard of, demonstrates all too vividly is that Australian television may not be Down Under's finest export -- at least in every instance."